upjs/facile-validator/README.md

 _Only a number greater than or equal to 50 will be accepted._

-If `min` rule is used without `number` rule, the input value is considered as a string and then the input value must be a string with a minimum length of the given number.
+If `min` rule is used without `number` rule, the field under validation is considered as a string and then The field under validation must be a string with a minimum length of the given number.

 ```html
 <input data-rules="max:5" />